Assistant professor of practice

 After his time as an artist manager, Leff transitioned to the live sector, booking shows nationally and internationally as a Talent Agent for the Agency for Performing Arts (APA).

-Complementing his professional work, Leff maintained a commitment to higher learning.
+Complementing his professional work, Andrew Leff maintained a commitment to higher learning.
 In addition to his role as an Associate Professor in the Music Industry Department at the USC Thornton School of Music, he has lectured at Fordham University on Constitutional Law, Civil Rights Law and Criminal Law.